Rating: ![]()

 At the center of the Universe lies a place known as Valhalla, inhabited by a mysterious and powerful race more ancient than even the stars.
 But there is one who would destroy them out of hate, an act that would bring about the end of the universe.
 There is only one thing standing between this mysterious bandit and the ring that will give him the power to fulfill his evil desires--Captain Harlock and his crew.
 Joined by Tochiro, the mysterious Meeme, a young boy haunted by his past, and the rest of the faithful crew, he will travel to the ends of space and time to do what must be done.

-Harlock Saga is a little slow in the end and far from the best introduction to Matsumoto's universe, but it is quite watchable even for the uninitiated as long as you're willing to give a piece of broad, classically-styled space fantasy a shot.
-It's also interesting as a sci-fi take on a Wagner opera--a true space opera--so if you're the sort who enjoys re-interpretation of the classics, this is one to look out for.
+Though far from the best introduction to Matsumoto's universe, Harlock Saga is quite watchable even for the uninitiated as long as you're willing to give a piece of broad, classically-styled space fantasy a shot, and it's also fun as a re-interpretation of a classic into a true space opera.

 This of course shares much with the entire Matsumoto universe.
 In style and feel, it is also similar to Odin: Photon Space Sailor Starlight.

-A solid production, in line with USM's entry into the world of good DVDs.
-In addition to a decent (if slightly harsh-looking) video transfer and clean bilingual audio, the disc includes character sketches set to music, several interesting text interviews with the creative staff and Kouichi Yamadera, a live-action documentary on the making of the dub, and text-free credits of the both openings and endings.
+A solid production, in line with USM's graduation from their early DVDs into into the world of good DVDs.
+In addition to a decent (if slightly harsh-looking) video transfer and clean bilingual audio, the disc includes character sketches set to music, several interesting text interviews with the creative staff and lead actor Kouichi Yamadera, a live-action documentary on the making of the dub, and text-free credits of the both openings and endings.
 The disc also includes full bilingual casts with each episode.

 Nothing terribly objectionable, but some violent content and mature themes make for a 13-up rating.